telerik/xaml-docs/controls/radautosuggestbox/events.md

 			}
 		{{endregion}}

 * __QuerySubmitted__: Occurs when the user submits a query.
-This happens on the following occassions - Enter press while the control is focused, a click over the query button or choosing suggestion from the drop down list.
+This happens on the following occassions - Enter press while the control is focused and the drop down is opened, a click over the query button or choosing suggestion from the drop down list.
 The event arguments are of type __QuerySubmittedEventArgs__ and expose the following members:

 	* __QueryText__: A property that holds the currently searched text.
 	* __Suggestion__: A property of type object, that holds a reference to the chosen suggestion.
 If no suggestion was selected the property value is `null`.